-GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities.

-b) There is a document control system.
+GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process e) There is a system for managing complaints.

-c) There are change control mechanisms for the implementation of new operational procedures.

-d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff.
+- a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. - b) There is a document control system. - c) There are change control mechanisms for the implementation of new operational procedures. - d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff.